Svetlana Kuznetsova: 2017: Indian Wells final, steady top-10 ranking in mid-season

-2018: Decline and comeback in Washington, D.C.
+2018: Decline and comeback in Washington DC

 Kuznetsova continued her poor performance on court.
 She reached a quarterfinal only once in an International event in Istanbul.
 Even at Roland Garros, where she has been traditionally playing well, Kuznetsova lost in the first round to world No. 3 Garbiñe Muguruza.
 After her first-round loss in Wimbledon, Kuznetsova pulled out of the top 100.
-However, she rebounded herself winning the Citi Open in Washington D.C., defeating Donna Vekić in three sets.
+However, she rebounded herself winning the Washington Open defeating Donna Vekić in three sets.
 By that, she extended her tournament's record to 11–0.
-Furthermore, she returned to the top 100 after this success; however, after her loss at Cincy, she dropped just outside the top 100.
+Furthermore, she returned to the top 100 after this success; however, after her loss at Cincinnati, she dropped just outside the top 100.
 She finished the season ranked 107, her worst ranking since 2001.

 2019: Comeback after injury

 After half a year off battling injury, Kuznetsova made a comeback at the Ladies Open Lugano, reaching the quarterfinals.
-One of her best results in the European swing a win over world No. 10 Aryna Sabalenka at the Madrid Open.
+One of her best results in the European swing a win over world No. 10, Aryna Sabalenka, at the Madrid Open.

 Kuznetsova could not defend her title at the Washington Open, after she was granted a visa too late, although she applied in February.
 This led to her losing 90 ranking positions, from 108 to 198.
 In the U.S. swing, Kuznetsova reached the third round of the Rogers Cup, losing to Simona Halep in straight sets.
 Ranked 153 and earning a wild card, Kuznetsova reached the final at the following Western & Southern Open, defeating 11th seeded Anastasija Sevastova, Dayana Yastremska, eighth seeded Sloane Stephens, third seeded Karolína Plíšková and top-seeded Ashleigh Barty.
 She was defeated by Madison Keys.
 As a result, Kuznetsova went from No. 153 to No. 62 in the world ranking.

 At the US Open, she was stunned in the first round by Kristie Ahn.
 She successfully qualified at Wuhan, defeating wildcard Zheng Qinwen and Bethanie Mattek-Sands, and defeated Yulia Putintseva and Hsieh Su-wei, before falling in the third round to Elina Svitolina.
 At Beijing, Kuznetsova was defeated by Christina McHale in the first round in three sets.
 Kuznetsova's final event of the year was at Moscow, where she was defeated in the first round by eventual semifinalist Karolína Muchová.
 She ended the year ranked No. 54.